justinmahar/chrome-copy-html/README.md

 ## Overview

-This Chrome extension allows the user to easily copy the page's HTML element to the clipboard with the press of a button or keyboard shortcut.
+This Chrome extension allows the user to easily copy any page's HTML element to the clipboard with the press of a button or keyboard shortcut.

 Button method:
 1. Click the extension icon